 You need to keep track of your customer’s feedback and ensure bugs/defects are remediated early.
 Testing a loyalty program even before it is primed for full launch helps retailers understand the implementation success rate.

 Once you have all the data points, you should roll out the Retail Loyalty Program for the wider audience and look for social media signals for immediate reaction.

 It also helps to keep an eye on customers’ purchasing habits.
 It is seen that customers are more interested in engaging with a Loyalty Program when they are offered the following services-

 Technologies that Companies Must Embrace While Developing a Retail Loyalty Program:

 Big Data and Machine Learning:Data crunching and machine learning can help you identify the reasons for a drop in loyal customer base and the pattern to attract a new set of loyal customers.
-While the costs in setting up an internal data science team could be high, hiring an analytics company can help you in precisely achieving your business objectives at a far lower cost.
+While the costs of setting up an internal data science team could be high, hiring an analytics company can help you precisely achieving your business objectives at a far lower cost.

 A gamification software helps retailers integrate polls, trivia, and other interactive elements into their platform.

 A retailer must be able to reach out non-intrusively to the customers on various platforms.
 That is possible only when they have a good engagement platform.

 A retail loyalty platform is a single stop shop for all the needs of a retailer.
 Loyalty Platforms such as our business partner, Brierley, help you achieve customer delight and much more with minimal effort!